Updated: Nov 28, 2021

 Feeling lonely is very painful and can affect our physical and emotional health.
 I note that some people blame themselves and that this can exacerbate their suffering.

 Everyone else might seem to be living an exciting and sociable life, surrounded by family and friends.
 The 'evidence' is posted on social media with photos of people having fun together.
 Those of us who are feeling lonely and isolated may conclude that there is something 'wrong' or 'different' about us.
 Perhaps we focus upon our looks, personality, a disability or a general sense of 'wrongness'.

 This can be especially painful in situations where we are expected to have sociable experiences such as university, and on birthdays and festivals that we spend alone.

 We may become ashamed of our self and our loneliness.
 Withdrawing rather than reaching out for help, and hiding our shame away.

-Counselling begins with someone sitting in the room with us.
-They are beside us in a physical and emotional sense and this creates a space for change and allows the quality and intensity of loneliness to shift.
+Counselling begins with someone sitting beside you.
+They are beside you in an emotional sense and this creates a space for change and allows the quality and intensity of loneliness to shift.

 When we share our experiences of loneliness with a person who is genuinely attentive, respectful and accepting towards us the feeling can alter.
 Central to person-centred therapy is the counsellor's intention to understand, as closely as they can how things are from the client’s point of view.
 In a non-judgmental and non-directive atmosphere, there is room and safety to explore our self and our experiences.